According to the

-to the U.S. Bureau of Labor Statistics, atmospheric scientists hold about 9,400
+U.S. Bureau of Labor Statistics, atmospheric scientists hold about 9,400

 jobs in the United States.
-Although several hundred people
+Although several hundred people teach

-science, or geophysics, these individuals are classified as college or
+or geophysics, these individuals are classified as college or university

-is the largest single employer of
+The Federal Government is the largest single employer of

 civilian meteorologists, accounting for about 34 percent.
 The National

-Oceanic and Atmospheric Administration (NOAA) employs most Federal meteorologists in National
+Oceanic and Atmospheric Administration (NOAA) employs most Federal

+development or management.
 The U.S. Department of Defense employs several

 hundred civilian meteorologists.
-In addition to civilian meteorologists, hundreds of
+In addition to civilian meteorologists,

 meteorological work.
 Others work for professional, scientific, and